rayyan35p/tp/docs/team/timleow.md

 ---
 layout: page
-title: John Doe's Project Portfolio Page
+title: Timothy Leow's Project Portfolio Page
 ---

 ### Project: TaskHub

 ## Overview
-TaskHub is a project management software to be used by project managers in a tech-related field.
+TaskHub is a desktop project management application used by project managers to manage projects and their team members in each project.
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+It is written in Java.
 ## Summary of Contributions

 ### Code Contributed: